tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 **This is dangerous** : if the user redefines a function (like `mktemp()`), all library functions relying on this function will call the user defined one instead of the original one from the library.
-The problem occure because of the **default global scope**.
+The problem occurs because of the **default global scope** of functions.
 To solve it, user declared functions should be **static**.

+Use `ldd name_of_executable` to know the dynamic dependencies of a dynamically linked executable.

+### Challenging the Turing Test
+The test has been created by Alan Turing in 1950.
+Eliza, created in 1956 was able to fool the secretary the doctor who created it.
+It barely look at the user input and return one of the pre-built answer accordingly.
+It was even able to fool the vice-president of Telcomp.
+Making two of these systems talking to each other results in complete non-sense.
+The program is unable to answer a question.

+> The reason it fools people is not because it is intelligent and thus passing
+> the Turing test.
+It fools people because people are too easy to fool and thus
+> the test is inadequate.

+> The central weakness in the Turing test: simply exchanging semi-appropriate
+> phrases does not indicate thought -- we have to look at the content of what is
+> communicated.

+Turing was a brilliant theoretician but was often hopeless when it came to practical matters.
+He bought two silver ingots, hid them but then was unable to remember their location.
+He killed himself by eating an apple that he had injected with cyanide.

+> The Turing test is a triump of theory over practical experience.
+The
+> difference between theory and practice is a lot bigger in practice than in
+> theory.

+In 1983, the Turing Award was given to Dennis Ritchie and Ken Thompson in recognition of their work on UNIX and C.